 Official sources for the above article

-- CAA announcement 21 June – International and domestic travel (in Greek)
+- CAA announcement 17 December – International travel (in Greek)

-- CAA announcement 14 May – Domestic travel to the islands (in both Greek and English)
+- CAA announcement 9 November – Domestic travel (in Greek)